multiversx/mx-oracles-go/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Suggest a new feature for elrond-eth-bridge
+about: Suggest a new feature for elrond-oracle
 title: "[FEAT]"
 labels: enhancement
 assignees: ''